way-rs/way-rs/README.md

 ---

-### I am a developer named Lake.
+### I am a developer named Wayland.

-- :seedling: Learning rust and C. And I know a little bit of Javascript.

-- :penguin: I use Linux (Artix by the way (On a macbook by the way)).
+- :penguin: I use MacOS.

-- :computer: Works with Linux and BSD (Mainly NetBSD)
+- :computer: I work with Linux and BSD (Mainly OpenBSD)
 ---

 ## :hammer_and_wrench: Languages I use: